wp-plugins/terribl/readme.txt

 The Widgets only shows up after the plugin has logged traffic from another site.
 Try clicking to your site from a link on another site or search for your site on Google and click on the link to your site.

+= Why do the Google links on the Widget just loop back to my site? =

+In October of 2011 Google announced that signed-in users will, by default, be routed to the SSL version of Google Search.
+So now, when someone finds your site through Google's SSL Search, the HTTP_REFERER is not actually the page that they found your site on but rather a special redirect page that forwards traffic to your site without passing query information.
+This means that if you try to go back to the page that they came from it just loops back to your site.

 == Screenshots ==

-1. This is a screen shot of the Widget with all it's options showing.
+1. This is a screen shot of the Widget settings with all it's options showing.

+2. This is a screen shot of the Widget with some example links.

+3. This is a screen shot of the Settings page with some example In-Bound Links.

-2. This is a screen shot of the Admin Menu with some example stats.
+4. This is a screen shot of the Stats page with some example stats.

 == Changelog ==

+= 1.2.01.24 =
+* Fixed the recheck link on the setting page so that it will remove the link from the Widget if it does find a returning link.
+* Moved all the Stats to the Stats page except for the Referring Sites list.
+* Added a few different options for where to place the Menu Item to the Settings and Stats Pages.

 = 1.1.12.23 =
 * Fixed the Illegal mix of collations error produced on some servers that defaulted to non-utf8 charsets.